PLaID++: A Preference Aligned Language Model for Targeted Inorganic Materials Design: Abstract

 \section{Abstract}

-Discovering novel materials is critical for technological advancements such as solar cells, batteries, and carbon capture.
-However, the development of new materials is constrained by a slow and expensive trial-and-error process.
-To accelerate this pipeline, we introduce PLaID++, a Large Language Model (LLM) fine-tuned for stable and property-guided crystal generation.
-We fine-tune Qwen-2.5 7B to generate crystal structures using a novel Wyckoff-based text representation.
-We show that generation can be effectively guided with a reinforcement learning technique based on Direct Preference Optimization (DPO), with sampled structures categorized by their stability, novelty, and space group.
-By encoding symmetry constraints directly into text and guiding model outputs towards desirable chemical space, PLaID++ generates structures that are thermodynamically stable, unique, and novel at a $\sim$50\% greater rate than prior methods and conditionally generates structures with desired space group properties.
-Our experiments highlight the effectiveness of iterative DPO, achieving $\sim$115\% and $\sim$50\% improvements in unconditional and space group conditioned generation, respectively, compared to fine-tuning alone.
+Reinforcement Learning from Verifiable Rewards (RLVR) has emerged as a promising approach to improve correctness in LLMs, however, in many scientific problems, the objective is not necessarily to produce \textit{the} correct answer, but instead to produce a diverse array of candidates which satisfy a set of constraints.
+We study this challenge in the context of materials generation.
+To this end, we introduce PLaID++, an LLM post-trained for stable and property-guided crystal generation.
+We find that applying naive preference optimization to a coordinate-based crystal representation leads to mode collapse.
+Hence, we introduce a compact, symmetry-informed Wyckoff text representation which improves computational efficiency and encourages generalization from physical priors.
+By encoding symmetry constraints directly into text and guiding model outputs towards desirable chemical space, PLaID++ generates structures that are thermodynamically stable, unique, and novel at a $>$50\% greater rate than prior methods.
+We further demonstrate that unified training across conditional and unconditional tasks are mutually beneficial in data-sparse regimes.
 Our work demonstrates the potential of adapting post-training techniques from natural language processing to materials design, paving the way for targeted and efficient discovery of novel materials.